Homeworks

 The Galley

 Hmm.
 This is a mess.
+No water, rot everywhere.
+No stove.
+The bulkhead is porous.
+The two sinks should be replaced but I did not find any in the size.
+The refrigerator cover is broken on the top and the hinges were not connected.
 The only thing that was supposedly working is the refrigeration unit for the refrigerator, to cool beers.
-That did not work when I tested the electrics.
+That did not work either when I tested the electrics.
 The gas range was off the boat, the tubes and the gas bottle being removed.
 The sink was very messy.
 There was no fresh water coming from the faucet (see section Waterpump above).
 There is no sea water faucet, but there is a foot pump at the bottom of the sinks, but it is stalled.
-An assessment done in April after outhauling the boat:
+An assessment done in April 2026 after outhauling the boat:

 The bulkhead separating the galley from the aft cabin is rotten at two places.